Salma-Rhomari/fraud-detection-credit-card/README.md

 ## Setup & Usage

-The dataset (~150 MB) is not included in this repository (too large for GitHub, and not ours to redistribute).
+The dataset (~150 MB) is not included in this repository (too large for GitHub).
 Download it from Kaggle:

 **[Credit Card Fraud Detection — Kaggle](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud)**